The UAA is a volunteer-run organization led by the UAA Board of Directors.

 President

-2021 Udall Scholar (Native Policy) and 2023 Native American Congressional Intern
+2022 Udall Scholar (Native American Policy) & 2023 Native American Congressional Intern

 Audrey Cho